aolunuga/opproject/readme_open.txt

 In order to execute a SQL file in MySQL you have to do the following:

    (1) Open a command line window (DOS shell) und type
-       "mysql –u opproject -p opproject" and enter the password you specified when creating the database user
+       "mysql -u opproject -p opproject" and enter the password you specified when creating the database user
-   (2) mysql> \. demodata061.sql;
+   (2) mysql> source demodata061.sql;
    (3) mysql> quit

 Please note that this example assumes that the user and the database you